AlveElde/vclireload/README.md

 VARNISH_CONTROLLER_CLI_PASSWORD=<password>
 VARNISH_CONTROLLER_CLI_ENDPOINT=<endpoint>
 ```

 ## Dependencies

-This tool only needs `varnish-controller-cli` installed locally to work.
-No other dependencies.
+This tool needs `varnish-controller-cli` and `jq` to be installed locally.

+## Compatibility

-Tested to work with version 5.2.3 of the Varnish Controller.
+Tested to work with version 6.3.2 of the Varnish Controller.